ribault/bootstrap-2d-Python/README.md

 ## Purpose

-This code was written by Sylvain Ribault and Raoul Santachiara in order to do the numerical calculations for the articles on "Liouville theory with a central charge less than one" and "A conformal bootstrap approach to critical percolation in two dimensions" (with Marco Picco).
+This code was written for the articles
+*"Liouville theory with a central charge less than one", *"A conformal bootstrap approach to critical percolation in two dimensions", *"Liouville field theory and log-correlated Random Energy Models", *"The analytic bootstrap equations of non-diagonal two-dimensional CFT".
 It can be used for computing correlation functions and checking crossing symmetry in two-dimensional conformal field theories such as Liouville theory, (generalized) minimal models, and the Potts model.

 The code is originally written in Python 2.
 It should also work with Python 3.

-## Structure
+## Notebooks

 #### Basic tools
 * __Auxiliary_classes.ipynb__: Auxiliary classes for complex integration, displaying tables, formal variables, and formal series.